mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 4/10 Astral Weeks - Van Morrison
 * 1st Listen: Pretty good
-* 1st Listen: Not great/ ok
+* 2nd Listen: Not great/ ok
+* 3rd Listen: Not great

 On second listen, I could barely get through.
+The songs all sound the same in.
+When you space back in, you realize that Van Morrison has been screaming in your ear for the past twenty minutes.
+My response: Van Morrison suuuucks.

 ## 4/9 Alien Lanes - Guided By Voices
 * 1st Listen: Ok/ pretty good
 * 2nd Listen: Pretty good
 * 3rd Listen: Pretty/ very good
+* 4th Listen: Very good

 This album is quantity and quality.
 When I thought I had rediscovered all of those songs I had once heard in passing as a child, I came upon this album (Motor Away).
+The flawless first half makes up for the more challenging second.
+Very good.

 ## 4/8 Entertainment! - Gang of Four
 * 1st Listen: Ok